 Gemma is a specialist Children practitioner and her work spans the whole spectrum of public and private law proceedings, including those featuring an international element and modern family structures.

 She acts in equal measure for local authorities, parents, children, extended family members and the Official Solicitor.
 She is frequently instructed in complex cases up to Court of Appeal level.
 She has a particular interest in cases involving ‘heavy’ medical evidence.

 Gemma also has a strong Court of Protection practice, often dealing with cases where there is interplay between those proceedings and care proceedings.

-Gemma is ranked in Chambers and Partners.
-Chambers and Partners states "“She’s just quite simply excellent.
-She is able beyond her years and already has experience in a lot of big matters”.
+Gemma is ranked in Chambers and Partners, which states, 'She’s just quite simply excellent.
+She is able beyond her years and already has experience in a lot of big matters'.